tryllekunstneren/geta-unet-medical-segmentation/README.md

 but removes the skip connections, used to study their effect on compression.

-## Stability fix
+## Stability note

-During the experiments we found a numerical instability in the QASSO optimiser that, in the reference implementation, can stop training with an `UnboundLocalError`.
-A description and a minimal patch are provided in `docs/geta_patch.md`.
+During the experiments we found a numerical instability in the QASSO optimiser when applying GETA to U-Net, which can stop training.
+This is analysed in detail in the Discussion chapter of the thesis.

 ## Acknowledgements